… The days you struggled to get everything done.

 Tucked away on the island of Madagascar, lay pristine plantations of planifolia vanilla plants.
 From the hand-harvested green pods comes a highly sought-after fruit extract that may hold promise for exceptional skin rejuvenation.

 Here's how the story goes… The women of Northern Madagascar make face masks using the fruit pods of the Planifolia vanilla.
-Their firm, smooth skin radiates with youthful vitality.
+Their firm, smooth skin radiates with vitality.
 Is it due to their cherished Planifolia vanilla?

 This is what we know: the Planifolia vanilla fruit extract is a source of catechins (also known as polyphenols), which exhibit strong antioxidant activity.